 Rules and Regulations

-While a self-directed Roth IRA offers more freedom, it also comes with its set of rules.
+While this individual retirement account offers more freedom, it also comes with its set of rules.
 The IRS prohibits certain transactions and investments, like investing in collectibles or life insurance.
 Additionally, there are rules against self-dealing – using your IRA to benefit yourself or family members immediately.

 Contribution Limits and Withdrawals